Topwater Bass Frenzy at Century Lodge

 Fly

 First off, a bit about the shape of poppers and why this factor is so important.
 An effective popper must have a good and deep concave face.
 I find a small (size 8) popper with a concave face is the best.
-Sure, there are times when a big popper works well, but overall I have found smaller ones are more effective for all sizes of smallmouth.
+Sure, there are times when a big popper works well, but overall, I have found that smaller ones are more effective for all sizes of smallmouth.

 Combined with this shape is a small tail, usually made of feathers and calf tail.
 It is important to have rubber legs, short and stiff, projecting from the sides.
-Even in stillwater, these rubber legs will visually vibrate in the surface film and excite bass.
+Even in still water, these rubber legs will visually vibrate in the surface film and excite bass.
 I’m not fond of poppers with smooth fronts, such as a Sneaky Pete—they don’t move much water, and this lack of water commotion just doesn’t lure bass up.
-In terms of colour, I love yellow/orange combinations, green with white, and of course black.
+In terms of colour, I love yellow/orange combinations, green with white, and, of course, black.
 Black seems to be a universal shade that works well on overcast days, or towards nightfall when the silhouette is critical.

 Poppers

 It is hard to avoid the temptation to automatically retrieve or pop the fly.
 How often have you turned to talk to a friend and then heard a splash as your fly was taken?
 That is because you allowed it to sit and let the bass look it over.
-When retrieving the popper, make sure it truly splashes and gurgles in the surface film.
+When retrieving the popper, make sure it truly splashes and gurgles on the surface film.
 After a few pops, let it stay motionless—let the splash ring dissipate.
-You will be amazed how often you will see a big bass slowly come to the surface to inhale your offering.
+You will be amazed at how often you will see a big bass slowly come to the surface to inhale your offering.
 I like to use 8- to 10-foot leaders of 10-pound (1x-0x) mono.
 Generally, I do not use a tapered leader, as I find the weight of the fly combined with using a good quality bass fly line will make it easy to cast poppers.

 Bass